earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-04-setup-02-rstudio-overview.md

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives
 At the end of this activity, you will:

-* Be able to describe the main use for each of the 4 main 4 panes in the `RStudio` interface
+* Be able to describe the main use for each of the four main panes in the `RStudio` interface

 </div>